Put your Mac to work while you sleep.

 Jobs that fit your chip.

-Your Mac runs the models it does well — Whisper and SDXL today, more as we expand.
+Your Mac runs the models it does well — transcription today, image generation in private beta, and more as we expand.
 Opt in or out of each category.
 You get paid per completed job; developers pay a fraction of what the big clouds charge them.

 You decide when it runs.